|PHONE: (219) 464-5783||EMAIL: firstname.lastname@example.org|

-The 2011 Horizon League Coach of the Year, Mike Avery begins his seventh year at the helm of the Crusader men’s soccer program in 2013.
+The 2011 Horizon League Coach of the Year, Mike Avery begins his eighth year at the helm of the Crusader men’s soccer program in 2014.

-Avery guided the Crusaders to a berth in the Horizon League semifinals in 2012, the third time in the last four seasons Valpo has advanced that far in the league postseason.
+Avery guided the Crusaders to a berth in the Horizon League semifinals in 2012, the third time in a four-season span Valpo advanced that far in the league postseason.
 Along the way, the Crusaders matched the program record for most consecutive games without a loss, as Valpo went undefeated in six consecutive games in October, four of which were Horizon League contests.
-Four Crusaders earned postseason honors from the Horizon League, highlighted by the repeat selection of Kyle Zobeck as Goalkeeper of the Year.
+Four Crusaders earned postseason honors from the Horizon League, highlighted by the repeat selection of Zobeck as Goalkeeper of the Year.

 2011 saw Avery lead the Crusaders as they captured Valpo's first Horizon League title in any team sport, finishing the league slate with a 5-1-2 record and earning the right to host the Horizon League Championship.
 Avery, who guided Valpo to a 9-6-5 overall record in 2011, was named the league's Coach of the Year while coaching the Horizon League Defensive Player of the Year (Antonijevic) and Goalkeeper of the Year (Zobeck), as well as five other All-League honorees.